Tesla Doors Malfunction After Accident, Killing Driver Trapped Inside

 Awan’s family filed a lawsuit against Tesla, saying that the design of the doors made the car a “death trap.”
 The door handles were too difficult to reach in the event of an accident, and it was impossible to open the doors by any other means.
 According to this lawsuit and others filed by families of Tesla drivers killed in fiery crashes, the design of the door handles is not the only thing that makes the cars unsafe.
 The lithium ion batteries with Tesla, like most electric cars, uses, can overheat easily and cause fires and explosions.
 Meanwhile, Tesla’s defenders are unmoved by the warnings and lawsuits related to the dangers of electric cars.
 Larry Chanin of the Tesla Enthusiasts of Florida noted that, in most of the fatal Tesla accidents reported so far, the drivers were traveling much faster than the speed limit; he implied that maintaining a safe speed would be enough to prevent fiery crashes like the one that killed Awan.

 Let Us Help You Today

 If you have been seriously injured in a preventable accident resulting from a design flaw in a car, you might have grounds for a product liability lawsuit against the manufacturer of the car or its malfunctioning part.
-Contact Palm Beach County products liability attorney Scott Smith for a consultation.
+Contact Palm Beach County products liability attorneys at Smith & Ball Injury Law for a consultation.